WeblateOrg/weblate/docs/admin/config.rst

 MT_BAIDU_ID
 ------------

-Client ID for Baidu Zhiyun API, you can register at https://api.fanyi.baidu.com/api/trans/product/index
+Client ID for the Baidu Zhiyun API, you can register at https://api.fanyi.baidu.com/api/trans/product/index

 .. seealso::